Advice on Selling a Business by an Experienced Merger and Acquisition Consultant

 Trillions in liquidity are expected to be created over the next 10 years as aging Baby Boomers transition out of their closely held businesses to retirement.
 The three most common exit strategies are an outright sale of their business to a third party, recapitalization, or ESOP.
 The potential rewards of a successful business sale are great, but this complex and often time-consuming process should be expertly managed.

-Speak with one of our Advisors to learn more about how to avoid mistakes when selling a business.
+Speak with one of our Advisors to learn more about advice on selling a business.

 By Brian S. Mazar, CBI, MBA